 In most cases, physical therapy begins the day after surgery.
 The therapist will teach you the correct positioning of your arm or leg for sleeping, sitting, traveling in a car, and using the restroom.
 Your physical therapist will help determine if a wheelchair, walker, or crutches are necessary, and teach you how to use them.
 Case management will work with your insurance company to help acquire the necessary equipment.

 On-site outpatient physical therapy is available through our International Center for Limb Lengthening (ICLL) physical therapy program.
-A hydrotherapy pool is also available on-site, and may be a part of your rehabilitation plan.
 Ask your surgeon if you will need “PT”, when it should start, how many times per week you will need it and for how long.
 In some cases, the surgeon will want you to receive therapy at the ICLL.
 In other cases, the surgeon will allow you to receive therapy closer to your home.
 You need to know ahead of time what your surgeon recommends.
 If you will be working with a therapist near your home, many patients find it helpful to videotape their sessions with their ICLL physical therapists that specialize in the conditions the ICLL treats.

 After surgery and discharge from the hospital, some patients still require full-time nursing and support in addition to aggressive physical therapy.
 In these situations, we refer patients to pediatric or adult inpatient rehabilitation programs.